shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 $$

-1. With site.pp on the master running the agent will compile the catalog and apply the desired changes.
+1. With site.pp on the Puppet master, running the agent compiles the catalog and applies the desired changes.
   `puppet agent -t`
   ![](/images/SIMPLE01-WWW-006-agent.png)